 |Optional Survey||Up to 10 min.|

 ABIM recommends arriving 30 minutes before your appointment time and warns that late arrivals risk losing their spot.
-So, be sure to double check your appointment time, confirm the address of the testing center (because some cities have multiple test centers), and allot ample time for driving and parking.
+So, be sure to double-check your appointment time, confirm the address of the testing center (some cities have multiple test centers), and allot ample time for driving and parking.

-When you enter the test center, you’ll receive test rules to review that will help orient you to the exam procedures.
+The Internal Medicine Exam is conducted at Pearson test centers.
+Upon arrival, you’ll receive the test rules to review, which will help orient you to the exam procedures.
 Be prepared to produce two forms of identification: The first must be a government-issued ID with a photo, such as a driver’s license, passport, or military ID.
 The second ID needn’t have a photo but must have a signature; examples include a Social Security card, ATM card, or credit card.
 The names on the ID cards must match the name that ABIM has for you.

-You’ll receive a key for a storage locker and be asked to empty your pockets into it:
+You’ll receive a key for a storage locker and be asked to store your belongings in it: